Health Plan Coordination of Care Requirements

 13.4.8 First Responders and Community Agencies

 The Health Plan and its providers proactively collaborate with municipal first responders: police, fire, Emergency Medical Services (EMS) and community agencies, such as: acute AHCCCS health plans and hospital emergency departments.
 Providers are expected to develop strong, effective relationships with first responders and community agencies in the communities they serve.
-Further information and assistance in engaging with first responders and community agencies may be obtained by contacting The Health Plan’s Justice System and System Partner Relations Department at 866-495-6738.
+Further information and assistance in engaging with first responders and community agencies may be obtained by contacting The Health Plan’s Crisis & Justice Systems Department at 866-495-6738.

 13.4.9 Veterans Administration